papilo-cloud/web-3-fundamentals/Governance/README.md

 # VOTING CONTRACT

+In this tutorial we're going to build a voting contract!
+We'll use the lessons learned here to understand how the Governor standard emerged

 ## 1: Proposal
 ### Proposal Storage
 In this stage we're going to focus on the storage of new proposals.